Meet the EARTH Team

 Kimber Olson, PhD, MSW

-Kimber Olson (Apache/Cayuga/Haudenosaunee/European), PhD, has over thirty years of experience working in, with, and for Tribal communities in the human and social services field, twenty of these within mental health.
-She has been a Head Start and Child Care programs director and a manager for Workforce Development and Tribal Vocational Rehabilitation programs.
+Kimber Olson (Enrolled member of the Chiricahua Apache Mimbres Band Nation with Cayuga and Northern European heritage), PhD, has been a Head Start and Child Care programs director and a manager for Workforce Development and Tribal Vocational Rehabilitation programs.
 She has also worked in the substance abuse and child welfare fields and has been an adjunct instructor for Northwest Indian College and the Kachemak Bay Branch of the University of Alaska, Anchorage.
-Kimber is an author, an international trainer, and a meditation teacher.
-Her business, Juniper & Pine Consulting, works closely with Tribal, Alaska Native, and First Nation communities to contribute to capacity building through strategic planning, corporate retreats, and healing-centered work.
-She is a supervisor within the Indigenous Initiative at The Center for Mind-Body Medicine and a board member of Empowering All Relatives to Heal (E.A.R.T.H.).
-Her current position as a Tribal Early Childhood Program Specialist with the Tribal Early Childhood Division of the Administration of Children and Families focuses on early childhood systems building within Tribal communities.
-Kimber’s education includes bachelor’s and master’s degrees in social work, and her PhD research focuses on Grief Psychology, emphasizing Indigenous Ways of Knowing and Healing.
-She is expected to graduate in mid-2025.
-Her doctoral dissertation focuses on Re-Storying Indigenous Mind-Body Medicine.
-Kimber holds certificates in Tribal Vocational Rehabilitation, Trauma-Informed Care and Counseling, Indigenous Cultural Competency and Trauma Informed Training, Change Management, and Ethical and Inclusive Leadership.
-She is expected to graduate with an Addictions Psychology certificate in May 2025 and a Wholistic Healing Practices and Decolonizing Trauma Certificate from Wilfred Laurier University in the fall of 2025.
-Kimber is of mixed descent with Cayuga (maternal), Chiricahua Apache (paternal), and European heritage and belongs to the adopted lineage of the tlish diyan and Grandfather Ten Bears.
-She has lived, worked, and studied with Indigenous communities for over 30 years.
+Kimber's current position serves as a Tribal Early Childhood Program Specialist with the Tribal Early Childhood Division of the Administration of Children and Families focuses on early childhood systems building within Tribal communities.
+Her doctoral dissertation (2025) focused on Re-Storying Indigenous Mind-Body Medicine.
+Kimber also holds an Addictions Psychology certificate and a Wholistic Healing Practices and Decolonizing Trauma Certificate from Wilfred Laurier University.
+Kimber is of mixed descent with Cayuga (maternal), Chiricahua Apache (paternal), and European heritage and belongs to the adopted lineage of the Tlish Diyan and Grandfather Ten Bears.

 Founding Board Member